What makes me unique:

 And I know how badly you need (and deserve) a sounding board so you don’t feel so alone.
 (Trust me, you are not alone!)

 I know you need some help sorting through all the available tools and techniques out there so you can figure out what the best ways to help your teen.

 And I know that you need some help to get you over the inevitable bumps in the road that you hit whenever you try to put new strategies in place.

-As they say, a picture is worth a thousand words!
+As they say, a picture is worth a thousand words.
 We made it through those tough times so I know you can too!
 I’d love to help you get there.

-At my son’s college graduation!
+That’s me, beaming with pride at my son’s college graduation!